2022 Team Reports

 Key Backups

 While losing Russell Wilson was the most significant sign of the changing of the guard in Seattle, a close 2nd is the release of Bobby Wagner.
 Wagner handled the middle for the Seahawks since 2012 and was the heart and soul of this defense.
 Replacing him will not be an easy task.
 The first attempt to fill his shoes and the biggest benefactor for fantasy purposes will be the third-year linebacker, Jordyn Brooks.
 Brooks led the team in tackles last season and will see even more opportunities with Wagner no longer clogging the middle.
 Brooks was a top-5 fantasy linebacker in 2021 and could take the top spot in 2022.
-The other two starting spots will be filled by 2019 third-round pick Cody Barton and free-agent addition Joel Iyiegbuniwe.
+The other two starting spots will be filled by 2019 third-round pick Cody Barton and free-agent addition Uchenna Nwosu.
 Barton has recorded 96 total tackles with 56 solo tackles in three seasons with limited playing time.
-Iyiegbuniwe joined the team after four seasons on the bench in Chicago.
+Uchenna Nwosu was also brought in to improve the team's sack numbers.
+He was an edge-rusher for the Chargers since being drafted in the second round in 2018, and has recorded 15 sacks in four seasons.

 Defensive Backs